-First glimpse at Ipswich school's new sports pavilion
+First glimpse at St Joseph’s College new sports pavilion

 A school in Ipswich is preparing to unveil a brand new sports pavilion to help boost students’ physical activities as part of a wider investment plan.